 Photo credit: Flickr – julajp (A while busy)

-Little India is a neighbourhood described as a world apart.
-Located in the south of Singapore, near Kallang, Little India is home to the exotic, non-westernised Singapore, home to the Indian community.
-Saris, curry aromas, fabric stores, flower stalls, and spice shops punctuate the shopping life of the neighbourhood.
-An inexpensive area served by the Mass Rapid Transit (MRT), Little India is a colourful quarter filled with olden-day colonial buildings daubed with bright hues including ochres, yellows, blues, reds and greens.
+Little India is a neighborhood described as a world apart.
+Located in the south of Singapore, near Kallang, Little India is home to the exotic, non-westernized Singapore, home to the Indian community.
+Saris, curry aromas, fabric stores, flower stalls, and spice shops punctuate the shopping life of the neighborhood.
+An inexpensive area served by the Mass Rapid Transit (MRT), Little India is a colorful quarter filled with olden-day colonial buildings daubed with bright hues including ochers, yellows, blues, reds and greens.
 Travelling on a limited budget?
 Choose this area to stay in Singapore: you will find cheap dormitory options in youth hostels… or even a capsule!

 Photo credit: Flickr – Jabid Ishtiaque

 Chinatown is the largest neighborhood in Singapore.
 Home to a Buddhist temple, a Hindu temple – Sri Mariamman – and the mosque, the area offers a genuine mix of religions and cultures, and is therefore very cosmopolitan.
 Chinatown’s nightlife is very lively, especially on Duxton Hill and Club Street.
 To meet Singapore’s locals, there is no better way than to go out in Chinatown: the area houses a myriad of trendy bars and great restaurants.

 Located south of the city center, Geylang is the favorite district of the local expat community: lively and vibrant, the area is particularly favoured for flat-sharing – a good option if you stay for a while – and if you want to stay in Singapore without being troubled by the language barrier.
 In Asia, you don’t have to worry about having to cook food: the district of Geylang features an array of food courts where you can eat for cheap.

 Photo credit: Flickr – Andrew